avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 `http://archive.ics.uci.edu/ml <http://archive.ics.uci.edu/ml>`_, for making data sets available which I have used in the examples in this booklet.

-Thank you to the following users for very helpful comments: to Rich O'Hara for pointing out that sd(<data.frame>) is deprecated.
+Thank you to the following users for very helpful comments: to Rich O'Hara and Patrick Hausmann for pointing out that sd(<data.frame>) and mean(<data.frame>) is deprecated; to Arnau Serra-Cayuela for pointing out a typo in the LDA section.

 Contact
 -------